DragonRuby/dragonruby-game-toolkit-contrib/readme.md

 3. Navigate to your game folder using terminal (the default game folder is `./mygame/app`)
 4. `git clone https://github.com/DragonRuby/dragonruby-game-toolkit-contrib` or download and unzip into the `./mygame/app` directory.

-IMPORTANT: _do not_ try to symlink it or anything fancy, the DragonRuby Runtime requires everything to reside in the game directory and will not allow access outside of it).
+IMPORTANT: _do not_ try to symlink the git repo into the `./mygame/app` directory (or anything else fancy), the DragonRuby Runtime requires everything to reside in the game directory and will not allow access outside of it.

-IMPORTANT: make sure `/r/n` is converted to `/n`: `git config --system --get core.autocrlf`
+IMPORTANT: make sure Git is configured to convert `/r/n` to `/n`: `git config --system --get core.autocrlf`

 5. Your directory structures should look  like the following: